Share Your CraftCheck out these Potato Salad Recipes shared by the ThriftyFun community!

 Ask a QuestionHere are the Potato Salad Recipes asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone have a recipe for baked potato salad?
 I would really love to have the one from "Mary of Puddin Hill" just at the edge of Greenville, Texas.
-I know the small red (new) potatoes were baked and it had bacon in it.

 I am looking for a recipe for potato salad and egg salad.